 Accounting Principles-The accompanying financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
 The consolidated financial statements include the accounts of the Company and its subsidiaries.
 All intercompany balances and transactions have been eliminated upon consolidation.
-The consolidated financial statements also reflect the impact of non-controlling interests.
-Non-controlling interests do not have a significant impact on the Company's consolidated results of operations, therefore earnings and earnings per share attributable to non-controlling interests are not presented separately in the Company's Consolidated Statements of Earnings.
-Earnings attributable to non-controlling interests have been reflected in selling, general and administrative expenses and were insignificant in all periods presented.
-Reclassifications of certain prior year amounts have been made to conform to the current year presentation.
+The consolidated financial statements also reflect the impact of noncontrolling interests.
+Noncontrolling interests do not have a significant impact on the Company's consolidated results of operations, therefore earnings and earnings per share attributable to noncontrolling interests are not presented separately in the Company's Consolidated Statements of Earnings.
+Earnings attributable to noncontrolling interests have been reflected in selling, general and administrative expenses and were insignificant in all periods presented.